GaloisInc/BESSPIN-GFE/README.md

 As of Release 4.2, **Nix is no longer required** to run GFE software.
-The Nix shell from release 3 of the tool-suite project can still be used if desired, but tool-suite is no longer a submodule of gfe.
+The Nix shell from release 3 of the tool-suite project can still be used if desired, but tool-suite is no longer a submodule of GFE.
 The `deps.sh` script below will install necessary system packages using `apt`.